 Challenger Space Center

 The Challenger Space Center is a fun stop for kids (and adults) interested in NASA.
 They offer free tours that are best suited for older children who can read the exhibits and have the patience to listen to the tour guide.

 I’d recommend families with little ones explore at your own pace.
 My boys enjoyed the interactive exhibits and the large play area at the bottom level.

 As you can see there are plenty of things to do with kids in Phoenix’s West Valley.
 Add in a few activities more central or even head to the East Valley and you can easily spend your entire spring break in Phoenix.

 Where to Stay in Phoenix’s West Valley

-Don’t forget to look beyond the West Valley, there are lots of Phoenix museums and kids activities in the East Valley too, especially in Scottsdale!
+Don’t forget to look beyond the West Valley, there are lots of museums and kids activities in Phoenix and the East Valley too, especially in Scottsdale!
 A couple things we specifically recommend are Odysea Aquarium, Sealife Arizona, Musical Instruments Museum, the Phoenix Zoo and Arizona Science Center.

 This post was originally published January 30, 2017.